wmww/FluidSim3D/README.md

 # FluidSim3D
-A 3D fluid dynamics simulator useful for finding the drag of complex shapes and many other tasks
+A 3D fluid dynamics simulator

+This was a project I worked on in 2015, all changes since have been either committing old code or updating to build and run on modern systems.